streamlit/streamlit/docs/getting_started.md

 .. image:: ./media/screenshare.gif
 ```

-## Get help
+## Getting help with Streamlit

-That's it for getting started, now you can go and build your own apps!
-If you
-run into difficulties here are a few things you can do.
+If you run into difficulties building your own Streamlit apps, here are a few resources you can turn to:

-- Check out our [community forum](https://discuss.streamlit.io/) and post a
+- Stop by the [community forum](https://discuss.streamlit.io/) and post a question
-  question
-- Quick help from command line with `$ streamlit --help`
+- Get quick help from command line with `$ streamlit --help`
 - Read more documentation!
-Check out:
   - [Tutorials](tutorial/index.md) to make an app
   - [Advanced concepts](advanced_concepts.md) for things like caching and
     inserting elements out of order
-  - [API reference](api.md) for examples of every Streamlit command -->
+  - [API reference](api.md) for examples of every Streamlit command